KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 .. container:: d3d12

-	D3D12 supports rendering to both eye views with View Instancing, which simplifies the rendering code. `D3D12 View Instancing <https://microsoft.github.io/DirectX-Specs/d3d/ViewInstancing.html>`_.
+	D3D12 supports rendering to both eye views with View Instancing - see `D3D12 View Instancing <https://microsoft.github.io/DirectX-Specs/d3d/ViewInstancing.html>`_.

 .. container:: opengl opengles

-	OpenGL and OpenGL ES supports rendering to both eye views with multiview, which simplifies the rendering code. `OpenGL and OpenGL ES Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.
+	OpenGL and OpenGL ES supports rendering to both eye views with multiview - see `OpenGL and OpenGL ES Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.

 .. container:: Vulkan

-	Vulkan supports rendering to both eye views with multiview, which simplifies the rendering code. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.
+	Vulkan supports rendering to both eye views with multiview - see `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.

-Multiview or View Instancing can be used for stereo rendering by creating one :openxr_ref:`XrSwapchain` that contains 2D array images.
-This is done by setting the :openxr_ref:`XrSwapchainCreateInfo` ``::arraySize`` to ``2``; similarly, we also create image views that encompass the two subresources - one layer per eye view.
-Update SwapchainInfo members.
+Multiview or View Instancing can be used for stereo rendering by creating one :openxr_ref:`XrSwapchain` that contains two array images.
+This is done by setting the ``arraySize`` of our :openxr_ref:`XrSwapchainCreateInfo` to ``2``; similarly, we create image views that encompass the two subresources - one layer per eye view.

 .. literalinclude:: ../Chapter6_1_Multiview/Chapter6/main.cpp
 	:language: cpp